lutoma/xelix/docs/fs.md

 # File system

-!!! note
-	The virtual file system is currently under more or less active refactoring.
-Some of the information here may be outdated by the time you read this.

 File manipulation functions are defined in `src/fs/vfs.c`.
 These are prefixed with `vfs_` and include all the common POSIX operations such as vfs_open, vfs_read, vfs_write, vfs_poll, etc.

 The first argument is always a `task_t*` to pass the calling task for permission checks and such.
 The remaining arguments are usually the same as the corresponding C standard library function.